rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 log <i>S(i)=R(i)</i>, where <i>R(i)</i> is the rank (or height) of node <i>i</i>.
 Thus <i>R(T)</i>
 is the height of the tree <i>T</i>.

-We need some preliminary results for our analysis.
-The first results is given in Lemma 1 and the second in Lemma 2.
+We need a preliminary result for our analysis which is given in Lemma 1.

 <strong>Lemma 1</strong>: If <i>a + b &le; c</i> where <i>a</i> and <i>b</i> are both positive
 integers then log <i>a</i> + log <i>b</i> &lt; 2log <i>c</i> - 2.